Thaddaeus Ropac Seoul Now Open

-Opening in October 2021 in the award-winning architectural landmark the Fort Hill building in the Hannam-dong district, Thaddaeus Ropac Seoul's inaugural exhibition will be announced in due course.
-Find out more about the gallery's historic ties to Seoul, the new gallery location and the plans underway in the new space.
+Now open in the award-winning architectural landmark the Fort Hill building in the Hannam-dong district, Thaddaeus Ropac Seoul's inaugural exhibition is Georg Baselitz Hotel garni.
+Visit the exhibition page to find out more about the works Baselitz created specially with the new gallery in mind, and scroll down to find out more about the gallery's historic ties to Seoul, the new gallery location and the gallery's exhibition programme.

 Watch Thaddaeus Ropac and head of the new gallery Kyu Jin Hwang speaking about Seoul;